charitarthchugh/ucsas_intro_python/index.md

 # Why Python?

 - Python is a language with very diverse applications, from software development to research
+- As a language, it is easy to understand because there is an emphasis on readability.
 - The ecosystem of libraries and tools is awesome, which makes finding niche packages a breeze.
   - If you are not able to find anything that suits your needs, it is fairly easy to create a python package of your own as well.